 A bit about the blueberry muffin flavor profile

 For this low carb blueberry muffin, I did a lemon blueberry flavor profile.
-The lemon flavor does enhance the blueberries.
+The lemon flavor does enhance flavor of the blueberries.

 I also find that the lemon juice tends to mask or hide any aftertaste from sweeteners.